Ortus-Solutions/commandbox-tests/multi-site-bindings/Readme.md

 # Multi Site with bindings

-Test all the possible ways bindings can be set.
+SNI (Server Name Indication) is the ability to have more than on SSL cert configured for a single SSL binding (IP/Port) and for the server to automatically select the correct SSL cert to use based on the incoming host header of the request.
+CommandBox will scan the subject common name as well as any Subject Alternative Names (SANs) and automatically register which hostnames each cert applies to.
+Wildcard certs are also handled.

 Run `server run-script ajp-up` to startup the Apache AJP proxy in Docker and then run `server run-script ajp-down` when finished to stop it.

 ## Setup